ldsands/UsefulCodeSnippets/other_software/Linux/bash.md

 Below are the step I take to setup my linux shell the way I like it in various steps.
 Note that this is applicable to Ubuntu but will work on other distros with minimal changes.

-- install the basics: update apt-get, git, zsh, snap and ohmyzsh
+- Install the basics: update apt-get, git, zsh, snap and ohmyzsh

     ```sh
     # get into administrator mode